 I recommend using only the high-pressure wash and spot-free rinse options.
 Bring your own buckets with soap and your choice of wash mitt or microfiber towels to wash the car and dry it before moving out into direct sunlight.

-Will a touch-free car wash strip your paint protection?
+Will a touch-free car wash strip your wax or coating?

-I mentioned earlier that touch-free car washes use high-pressure water combined with harsher chemicals and soaps to break down the dirt on your car’s surface.
+Touch-free car washes use high-pressure water combined with harsh chemicals and soaps to break down the dirt on your car’s surface.
 How then, do these chemicals interact with your chosen level of paint protection, and can they actually remove or damage your wax, sealant, or ceramic coating?

-Let’s look at wax first.
-Wax has been used on cars since 1944, and up until the last decade or so, was the weekend warrior’s number one go-to product for protection and added shine.
-It’s easy to use, and just about anyone can get their paint to sparkle a little brighter with a coat of wax.
+Wax is easy to use, and just about anyone can get their paint to sparkle a little brighter with a coat of wax.
 Since it’s so easy to apply it can also be stripped easily, though.

 In most cases, all you need to strip your coat of wax is dish soap or a dedicated wax stripper.
-This is essentially what a touch-free car wash is doing to your coat of wax from last weekend.
-It might not take all of it off, but it’s definitely removing more than you’d like.
+This is essentially what a touch-free car wash is doing to your coat of wax.

 The spray wax at the end of the tunnel isn’t even close to the same thing as a hand-applied carnauba wax, so it’s not an even trade.